EliotKhachi/publicZk/202110191909/README.md

 # How to Flash STM32 Microcontrollers on Linux

-1. Download the latest [GNU ARM Toolchain](https://developer.arm.com/downloads/-/gnu-rm) for Linux:
+1. Download the latest [GNU ARM Toolchain](https://developer.arm.com/downloads/-/gnu-rm) for Linux.
+[Compression and Extraction - tar, gzip](../202302031659/README.md)

-2. Download open-source stlink debugger from [github.com/stlink-org/stlink](https://github.com/stlink-org/stlink)
+2. Download open-source stlink debugger from [github.com/stlink-org/stlink](https://github.com/stlink-org/stlink).

 3. Configure your paths to the binaries